Package 'preventr'

 sex

-Character (required predictor variable): Either "female" or "male" ("f" and "m" are accepted abbreviations)
+Character (required predictor variable): Either "female" or "male" ("f" and "m" are accepted abbreviations).

 sbp

-Numeric (required predictor variable): Systolic blood pressure (SBP) in mmHg, from 90-180; see the "Details" section for more information about the upper bound of the range
+Numeric (required predictor variable): Systolic blood pressure (SBP) in mmHg, from 90-180; see the "Details" section for more information about the upper bound of the range.

 bp_tx

-Logical or numeric equivalent (required predictor variable): Whether the person is on blood pressure treatment, either TRUE or FALSE (1 or 0 are accepted as alternative input)
+Logical or numeric equivalent (required predictor variable): Whether the person is on blood pressure treatment, either TRUE or FALSE (1 or 0 are accepted as alternative input).

 total_c

-Numeric (required predictor variable): Total cholesterol in mg/dL or mmol/L (see chol_unit argument), from 130-320 (for chol_unit = "mg/dL") or 3.36-8.28 (for chol_unit = "mmol/L")
+Numeric (required predictor variable): Total cholesterol in mg/dL or mmol/L (see chol_unit argument), from 130-320 (for chol_unit = "mg/dL") or 3.36-8.28 (for chol_unit = "mmol/L").

 hdl_c

-Numeric (required predictor variable): High-density lipoprotein cholesterol (HDL-C) in mg/dL or mmol/L (see chol_unit argument), from 20-100 (for chol_unit = "mg/dL") or 0.52-2.59 (for chol_unit = "mmol/L")
+Numeric (required predictor variable): High-density lipoprotein cholesterol (HDL-C) in mg/dL or mmol/L (see chol_unit argument), from 20-100 (for chol_unit = "mg/dL") or 0.52-2.59 (for chol_unit = "mmol/L").

 statin

-Logical or numeric equivalent (required predictor variable): Whether the person is taking a statin, either TRUE or FALSE (1 or 0 are accepted as alternative input)
+Logical or numeric equivalent (required predictor variable): Whether the person is taking a statin, either TRUE or FALSE (1 or 0 are accepted as alternative input).

 dm

-Logical or numeric equivalent (required predictor variable): Whether the person has diabetes mellitus (DM), either TRUE or FALSE (1 or 0 are accepted as alternative input)
+Logical or numeric equivalent (required predictor variable): Whether the person has diabetes mellitus (DM), either TRUE or FALSE (1 or 0 are accepted as alternative input).

 smoking

-Logical or numeric equivalent (required predictor variable): Whether the person is currently smoking (which PREVENT defines as cigarette use within the last 30 days), either TRUE or FALSE (1 or 0 are accepted as alternative input)
+Logical or numeric equivalent (required predictor variable): Whether the person is currently smoking (which PREVENT defines as cigarette use within the last 30 days), either TRUE or FALSE (1 or 0 are accepted as alternative input).

 egfr

-Numeric or call (required predictor variable): Estimated glomerular filtration rate (eGFR) in mL/min/1.73m2, entered either as a numeric from 15-140 or as a call to calc_egfr() or synonyms, as described in the "Details" section
+Numeric or call (required predictor variable): Estimated glomerular filtration rate (eGFR) in mL/min/1.73m2, entered either as a numeric from 15-140 or as a call to calc_egfr() or synonyms, as described in the "Details" section.

 bmi

-Numeric or call (required predictor variable): Body mass index (BMI) in kg/m2, entered either as a numeric from 18.5-39.9 or as a call to calc_bmi() or synonyms, as described in the "Details" section
+Numeric or call (required predictor variable): Body mass index (BMI) in kg/m2, entered either as a numeric from 18.5-39.9 or as a call to calc_bmi() or synonyms, as described in the "Details" section.

 hba1c

-Numeric (optional predictor variable): Glycated hemoglobin (HbA1c) in %, from 4.5-15; see the "Details" section for more information about the lower bound of the range
+Numeric (optional predictor variable): Glycated hemoglobin (HbA1c) in %, from 4.5-15; see the "Details" section for more information about the lower bound of the range.

 uacr

-Numeric (optional predictor variable): Urine albumin-to-creatinine ratio (UACR) in mg/g, from 0.1-25000
+Numeric (optional predictor variable): Urine albumin-to-creatinine ratio (UACR) in mg/g, from 0.1-25000.

 zip

-Character (optional predictor variable): ZIP code of the person's residence, used to estimate the Social Deprivation Index (SDI); see the "Details" section for more information
+Character (optional predictor variable): ZIP code of the person's residence, used to estimate the Social Deprivation Index (SDI); see the "Details" section for more information.

 model

-Character (required, but has default): The PREVENT model to use, one of NULL (the default), "base" (the base model), "hba1c" (the base model adding HbA1c), "uacr" (the base model adding UACR), "sdi" (the base model adding SDI), or "full" (the base model adding HbA1c, UACR, and SDI).
+• If character, the PREVENT model to use, one of NULL (the default), "base" (the base model), "hba1c" (the base model adding HbA1c), "uacr" (the base model adding UACR), "sdi" (the base model adding SDI), or "full" (the base model adding HbA1c, UACR, and SDI).
 If NULL, the model will be determined by algorithm specified in the "Details" section, and this is the intended argument for most users.
 The ability to specify mainly exists for specific use cases (e.g., research purposes).

 time

-Character or numeric (required, but has default): Whether to estimate risk over 10 or 30 years, one of "both" (character; the default); 10 (numeric), "10" (character), or "10yr" (character); or 30 (numeric), "30" (character), or "30yr" (character); if estimating over 30 years and age > 59, a warning will accompany the results regarding the reliability of the estimation (see the "Value" section for more information)
+Character or numeric (optional behavior variable): Whether to estimate risk over 10 or 30 years, one of "both" (character; the default); 10 (numeric), "10" (character), or "10yr" (character); or 30 (numeric), "30" (character), or "30yr" (character).
+Two additional things to note:

 chol_unit